zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

    - Return a step reward and tool metrics, which can be used to calculate the final reward and monitor tool performance.
    - Update internal tool state
 6. The engine appends the tool response to the message history and continues the dialogue.
-7. After the full rollout, the tool’s `calc_reward()` is called to compute final reward.
+7. After the full rollout, the tool's `calc_reward()` is called to compute final reward.

 With this plugin-style architecture, tools can be flexibly reused across tasks and agents without changing the core engine or rollout loop.